Gestalt principles can be ranked in order of strongest influence to weakest influence as follows i.e.

 • It is easier to notice categories like "189 female students with free lunch".

-• The proportion of students in each category relative to the total number of students is also easily identified (notice difference in size & color of each of the four categories).
+• The proportion of students in each category relative to the total number of students is also easily identified (notice difference in size and color of each of the four categories).

 Gestalt Enclosure